SKG24/igraph_learning/Community Detection and Partition Similarity using igraph.md

 # Overview

 This project demonstrates the implementation of various **community detection algorithms** using the **igraph** library in Python.
-It also evaluates the similarity between detected communities using partition similarity measures.
-The visual representation of communities is provided for better understanding.
+It evaluates the similarity between detected communities using partition similarity measures.

 # Installation